Skip to content

 Question 2

 Refer to CAP 697 figure 2.4.
-What is the difference in range, when flying at 10000 ft with full throttle and 2100 RPM power setting, compared to a full throttle and 2300 RPM power setting?
+Flying at: 10000 ft 1. full throttle, 2100 RPM power setting, vs 2. full throttle, 2300 RPM power setting?

 Question 3

 Refer to CAP 697 figure 3.5.
-What is the difference between: 45% power setting at 22000 feet with the final reserve remaining intact, and 55% power setting at 16500 feet with no reserve?
+45% power setting at 22000 feet with the final reserve remaining intact, and 55% power setting at 16500 feet with no reserve?

 Question 4

 Refer to CAP 607 figure 2.4.
-What is the difference in range for a flight at 8000 ft and for a flight at 6000 ft with full throttle and 2500 RPM power setting?
+For a flight at 8000 ft and for a flight at 6000 ft with full throttle and 2500 RPM power setting

 Question 5